ScottW514/terraform-provider-datapower/docs/data-sources/ldapconnectionpool.md

 page_title: "datapower_ldapconnectionpool Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  LDAP connection pool
+  The LDAP connection pool settings specify the pool of LDAP servers to use.
 ---

 # datapower_ldapconnectionpool (Data Source)

-LDAP connection pool
+The LDAP connection pool settings specify the pool of LDAP servers to use.

 ## Example Usage